projectcalico/calico/master/introduction/containers/component-architecture.md

 **Datastore:**

 Calico stores cluster state in a central datastore.
-Most deployments use Etcd for this purpose, but thanks to the datastore abstraction layer, Calico can use kubernetes apiserver directly, and in the future will support even more key-value stores.

 In the above diagram, arrows pointing away from the datastore indicates that a component reads or watches the datastore.